pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

      `pachctl create secret -f yourwarehousesecret.json`

-     You should see its name in the list returned by `kubectl get secret`
+     The list returned by `kubectl get secret` should feature the secret name.
 ### Database Connection URL
 Pachyderm's SQL Ingest will take an URL as its connection string to the database of your choice.